PortfoliosLab logo

 Worst Drawdowns

-The table below shows the maximum drawdowns of the Dividend Income TRYING TO BEAT S&P500.
-A maximum drawdown is an indicator of risk.
-It shows a reduction in portfolio value from its maximum due to a series of losing trades.
+The table below displays the maximum drawdowns of the Dividend Income TRYING TO BEAT S&P500.
+A maximum drawdown is a measure of risk, indicating the largest reduction in portfolio value due to a series of losing trades.

 Depth